A change is coming.

 This is happening right now.

-What can us users expect in this movement?
 Well, originally you won’t actually notice much difference at first.
 Websites will function in pretty much the same way as they do now, but your data will be protected in a much more robust manner.

 Those creepy ads that follow you around the web will disappear in place of more contextual advertising.